gitbls/ndm/README.md

     * Check ndm settings: `ndm config`
     * If dnsip and/or myip are set to 127.0.0.1, correct them: `ndm config --dnsip my.ip.ad.dr --myip my.ip.ad.dr` for the fixed IP address that you have statically assigned and configured for this host.
     * Why is this?
 There isn't a good way to reliably get the hosts's IP address if the name service is not fully configured.
 The only ways that I've found either require internet access, other knowledge about the network, installing additional Python packages, or parsing command output.
-If there's a programmatic way to get the host's ethernet adapter real IP address reliably, please let me know!
+If there's a Pythonic way to reliably get the host's ethernet adapter real IP address, please let me know!

 * /etc/resolv.conf changes unexpectedly.
 This might occur if you are using dhcpcd or NetworkManager, and have established alternate network configurations.
 DNS and DHCP are server services, so the host running them should only have one network configuration, the static IP address.